COVID-19 misinformation by China: Huanan market swabs

-The market was closed on January 1.
+The market was closed on 1 January.
 Swab samples were taken of surfaces in the market; samples from the actual animals in the market would be more conclusive but could not be collected, as and the animals had been removed before public-health authorities from the Chinese CDC came in.
 Some Chinese researchers had published a preprint analysis of the Huanan swab samples in February 2022, concluding that the coronavirus in the samples had likely been brought in by humans, not the animals on sale, but omissions in the analysis had raised questions, and the raw sample data had not yet been released.

-On March 4 of 2023, the raw data from the swab samples of the Huanan live-animal market were released, or possibly leaked.
+On 4 March of 2023, the raw data from the swab samples of the Huanan live-animal market were released, or possibly leaked.
 No raw genetic data had previously been accessible to any academics not working at Chinese institutions until the genetic sequences from some of the market swabs were uploaded to an international database.
 A preliminary analysis of this data was reviewed by the international research community, which said that it made an animal origin (especially the common raccoon-dog as an intermediate host) much more likely.
-On March 14, an international group of researchers presented a preliminary analysis at a meeting of the World Health Organization’s Scientific Advisory Group for Origins of Novel Pathogens, at which Chinese COVID-19 researchers were also present.
-On the 17th of March, the WHO director-general said that the data should have been shared three years earlier, and called on China to be more transparent in its data-sharing.
+On 14 March, an international group of researchers presented a preliminary analysis at a meeting of the World Health Organization's Scientific Advisory Group for Origins of Novel Pathogens, at which Chinese COVID-19 researchers were also present.
+On 17 March, the WHO director-general said that the data should have been shared three years earlier, and called on China to be more transparent in its data-sharing.
 There exists further data from further samples which has not yet been made public.
-Maria Van Kerkhove, the WHO’s COVID-19 technical lead, called for it to be made public immediately.
+Maria Van Kerkhove, the WHO's COVID-19 technical lead, called for it to be made public immediately.